pascaloseko/ems/README.md

 - if non authorized a status code of 401/403 will be thrown from the middleware in internal/auth/middleware.go

 # Problems
-- There is an underlying issue when testin the app using postman/curl
+- There is an underlying issue when testing the app using postman/curl

 ```
 curl --location 'http://localhost:8080/login' \